iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 7

-- Gently slide that pick down toward the bottom-left corner to break up the adhesive.
+- Glide it toward the bottom-left corner to loosen the adhesive.

 Step 8

-- If your opening pick finds itself stuck in the adhesive, just give it a little 'roll' along the edge of the iPad to keep that adhesive separation going strong!
+- If the opening pick gets stuck in the adhesive, just give it a gentle 'roll' along the side of the iPad to keep peeling away that stubborn adhesive.

 Step 9

-- Gently slide your first opening pick towards the top-left corner of the device to loosen that stubborn adhesive.
+- Gently slide that first opening pick toward the top-left corner of the device to break free from the adhesive.

-- Keep the pick wedged in the top-left corner so the adhesive doesn’t sneak back and seal itself.
+- Keep the pick hanging out in the top-left corner to stop the adhesive from sticking back together.

 Step 10

-- Warm up an iOpener and place it on the top edge of your device for about two minutes to loosen things up.
+- Warm up your iOpener and gently apply it to the top edge of the device for about two minutes.

 Tools Used